Romans96/LookingForGroup/README.md

 ## Inviting the Bot

 ## Base Commands
+After you invited the LFG Bot on your Server, it automatically add your Guild/server into the LFG Database, and you can start using the Bot and his commands:
+- Use g!lfg -help in order to show the list of all Available commands;
+- Users Commands (All the commands that all the Users can use):
+  - g!lfg @role => Adds a role to your profile

 ## Bot Issues?
 Contact the Developer on Discord (contact below), or open an Issue Discussione here on GitHub on the [Issue Tab](https://github.com/Romans96/LookingForGroup/issues)